katydecorah/katydecorah.github.io/_posts/2013-12-04-simple-box.md

 I was curious where the `:before` and `:after` would lay before I started transforming them each individually.
 Without telling the transform otherwise, `:before` and `:after` will assume the same transform values (in this case skew and rotate) from the main element.
 Without applying each pseudo element's own skew and rotate, I ended up creating a stack of elements.

-I added an experimental animation in the example bleow, so you can see the stack of elements before they are transformed.
+I added an experimental animation in the example below, so you can see the stack of elements before they are transformed.

 <p data-height="270" data-theme-id="97" data-slug-hash="1ef155d2126eb89a515ed9873dc1b722" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/1ef155d2126eb89a515ed9873dc1b722'>Simple Box, 2</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>